 A1QA: Markus, thanks a lot for being so responsive to our query.
 A1QA is the company engaged in telecom-testing.
 What would you suggest to QA specialist planning to work with telecommunication software?
 What should he start with?

 Maerkus Gärtner (M.) : Telecommunications is a large field.
 When you start working in that field, you are probably not confronted with all of it, but only a part.
-I would suggest to start with learning enough about that particular detail until you become bored.
+When working in software testing outsourcing on a telecom project, I would suggest to start with learning enough about that particular detail until you become bored.
 Then you can easily extend your knowledge from there.

 For example, I started with the business administration part a few years ago.
 I dived deep enough into it to create and maintain a testing suite for that purpose.
 Over time I noticed that we needed to address more and more concerns about real-time rating or billing as well.
 That was when I started to dive deeper into those topics.